sartaj/pipe-me/docs/README.md

 * **Simplified Function Names**: This is designed to be a starter kit for callbags, with a focus on naming functions in a way that tries to keep analogies and concepts unified and designed for modeling complex interactions in apps.
 * **Graphical Code Annotations**: Graphic code annotations make understanding different functions a lot easier.  <br> <img src="http://sartaj.me/pipe-me/assets/readme/flatten.gif" /> <br> <img src="http://sartaj.me/pipe-me/assets/readme/concat.png" />

+### Callbag Features

+By using [callbags](https://github.com/callbag/callbag) under the hood, we get all the benefits of callbags.

+* **Support Reactive & Interactive Programming:** Callbags as a spec supports promises/async, iterators/generators, events, & observables to provide a hybrid of reactive and interactive programming.
+* **Chain Everything**: Working just like Rx.js, `var`/`let`/`const` can be used to create chains of callbags that describe your app clearly.
+If you are new to JavaScript, this library may sound complicated, but bear with it.
+Do you know how to use spreadsheets?
+Well then, you already understand the basics concepts behind this library.
+* **Fast:** Approximately [as fast as](https://github.com/staltz/callbag-basics/tree/master/perf) xstream and RxJS.
+* **Modular**: Everything is a utility function based on the callbag spec, so no core library is needed.

 ## Installation

 ### Try Out